-- 1. The basic expectation from our communication systems is that our communications are not eavesdropped, not tampered during transmission.
-This is achieved by means of establishing secure channels and authentication measures in the case of client-server communications scenarios. - 2.
+The basic expectation for a user in a communication solutions is that her communications are not eavesdropped, not tampered during transmission.
+This is achieved by means of establishing secure channels and authentication measures in the case of client-server

 Public key cryptography technologies helps to establish a secure channel with a service or a server without sharing any prior secrets with it e.g., TLS and SSH protocols.
-In the case of user to user communications such as VoIP, instant messaging, sending/receiving emails, encryption of the communication is important and it is provided by protocols such as Signal. - 3.
-However, these technologies requires me to trust a CA for example or a third party, technologies to protect the content of the communications do not guarantee me that my identity (ip, role, time) cannot be inferred from my communication patterns e.g., by a passive adversary that observe the network
+In the case of user to user communications such as VoIP, instant messaging, sending/receiving emails, encryption of the communication is important and it is provided by protocols such as Signal.

+3. However, these technologies requires the user to trust a CA for example or a third party.
+These techniques protect the content of the communications and they don't guarantee me that my identity (ip, role, time) cannot be inferred from my communication patterns e.g., by